 Sohaila Abdulali was born in Mumbai and moved to the United States with her family when she was a teenager.
 She has a BA from Brandeis University in economics and sociology and an MA from Stanford University in communication.
 Her undergraduate thesis dealt with the socio-economics of rape in India.
 She is the author of two novels as well as children’s books and short stories.
 She lives in New York with her family.

-Her novel, What We Talk About When We Talk About Rape, was published by Myriad in October 2018.
+Her book, What We Talk About When We Talk About Rape, was published by Myriad in October 2018.

 Interviews and Features